alanlujan91/qe_template/sample/sample.md

     institution: University
 keywords:
     - First keyword
-    - Second keyword
+    - second keyword
-    - Third keyword
+    - third keyword
 tags:
     - First JEL
-    - Second JEL
+    - second JEL
 bibliography: bibliography.bib
 abstract: >
   The abstract should summarize the contents of the paper.
 It should be clear,